3.00 CE Credits Available

 CE Test

-Volume 3 in the DSM-5 Diagnostic Interviewing Series provides viewers with clinical interviews of clients with major depressive, persistent depressive, bipolar I, and substance use disorders.
+Volume 3 of The DSM-5 and Psychodiagnostic Interviewing, with TR Updates features counselor-educator Jason Buckles and his colleague Pauline Lucero conducting clinical interviews of clients with major depressive, persistent depressive, bipolar I, and substance use disorders, along with suicide risks and cultural considerations for each diagnosis.
 These can be complicated diagnoses, sometimes requiring input from medical professionals or significant others in the client’s life.
-The actual interviews demonstrate the slowed down, or revved up, presentations that often accompany these diagnoses.
-The interviewer is able to reveal how you can stay on task while at the same time engaging the client with empathy, self-disclosure, and humor.
+The clinical interviews demonstrate the slowed down, or revved up, presentations that often accompany these diagnoses.
+Throughout the sessions, Buckles offers advice on how to stay on task while engaging the client with empathy, self-disclosure, and humor.

-Viewers meet three individuals and one couple, all accurately portraying the life struggles and important details that demonstrate what these clusters of symptoms look like when they reach a diagnosable level.
+You’ll meet three individuals and one couple, all accurately portraying the life struggles and key details that demonstrate what these clusters of symptoms look like when they reach a diagnosable level.
 Of course, the interviews are not perfect, but we learn from that as well.
-With humor and insight, Buckles and Yalom note the omissions and discuss what the interviewer might have done differently, or what the interviewer might do in the next session.
+With humor and insight, Buckles and Yalom note the omissions and discuss what might have done differently, or what the interviewer might do in the next session.

-Also modeled in these vignettes are skills related to destigmatizing the symptoms and the diagnosis.
-Further, the interviewer demonstrates how to introduce the notion of continuing in therapy to address the disorder and improve the client’s overall mental health.
+You’ll learn how to destigmatize the symptoms and diagnoses and how to introduce the notion of continuing in therapy to address the disorder and improve the client’s overall mental health.

 By watching this video, you will be able to:

-• Expand your differential diagnostic skillset, as well as your understanding of both the overlapping, and the distinguishing features, of these disorders.
+Expand your differential diagnostic skillset and understanding of the overlapping and distinguishing features of these disorders.

 English subtitles available